Endocrinology of parenting: Nonhuman males

 Wynne-Edwards and Timonin recognize that paternal care is not primed in the same way as maternal care simply because males do not undergo pregnancy.
 Therefore, males do not go through the same hormonal changes as women.
 The simplest way, through natural selection, for paternal care to evolve or be maintained is to use the same or similar pathways as females.
 Wynne and Reburn (2001) suggest that fathers who are pair bonded and spend time with the soon to be mother may activate paternal pathways through various cues.

 Estradiol increases just before their offspring's birth in black-tufted-ear marmosets and dwarf hamsters and possibly activates certain pathways involved in paternal behavior.
 This is similar to estrogen and progesterone in pregnant females.
 However, the manipulation of estradiol does not increase or decrease paternal behaviors.
 This may be similar to the finding that women who do not breastfeed or do not have vaginal births still responds to their infants.

 Like expecting and new mothers, fathers in multiple mammals have elevated prolactin levels compared to non-fathers.
 These species include California mice, Mongolian gerbils, dwarf hamsters, meerkats, marmosets, and cotton-top tamarins.
-However, the previously listed studies have different cues and are associated with different paternal behaviors, and this may be due to species specific mechanisms or simply different contexts.
-The above species are biparental and the elevated prolactin levels in males were not exclusive to fathers.

 There are variable results in between the effects of oxytocin on paternal care between males of different species.
 Oxytocin levels are unchanged in California mice before and after becoming fathers, but the amount of paternal exposure to rats is associated with an increase in oxytocin and increased care.
 However, multiple studies on biparental species show an association between paternal care and oxytocin.
-Since the species in these studies are biparental, excluding rats, it is unclear as to why California mice do not have a change in oxytocin postpartum.